AllenFang/react-bootstrap-table/README.md

 <script src="path/to/react-bootstrap-table/dist/react-bootstrap-table.min.js" />
 <script>
   var ReactBsTable = window.BootstrapTable;
+  //...
 <script/>
 ```

-Finally, you need import the css file to your app
+Finally, you need to import the css file to your app
 ```
 <link rel="stylesheet" href="./css/react-bootstrap-table.min.css">
 ```
-the react-bootstrap-table.min.css file you can find in the css folder

-After import reactbsTable, use it in your react app
+The ```react-bootstrap-table.min.css``` file you can find in the css folder.After import css file, you can start to write your react application with ```react-bootstrap-table```.
+In the below, it's a simple demo for using ```react-bootstrap-table```:

-You can find more detail example code in example folder

 ```
-// products will be presented by reactbsTable var products = [
+// products will be presented by react-bootstrap-table var products = [{
-  {
       id: 1,
       name: "Item name 1",
       price: 100